GKyle23/next-page-path-sql-bigquery/README.md

-# Example scripts for next page or event path analysis using SQL
+# Example scripts for next page or event path analysis using SQL/BigQuery
 Here are some example scripts using both [BigQuery SQL](#BigQuery) and [PostgreSQL (Amazon Redshift)](#Redshift) dialects.
 Scripts will follow a common business question.

 ##BigQuery